 Good Guy, Bad Guy and beyond - a “Consigliere” ? :

-Other services within the property manager role walk the line between the skills of a transactional broker and those of the manager the agency role of collecting and transmitting information to and from ownership.
+For established clients and partners there are services within the property manager role that walk a line between the skills of a transactional broker and those of the manager the agency role of collecting and transmitting information to and from ownership.

-Without ever dipping into the specialized role attorney’s are trained for, a real estate broker in a “Consigliere” role creates the separation of egos the social fall guy to ask the embarrassing questions that must be asked, be the one bearing bad news, and generally test waters without risk of implying his clients consent.
+Without ever dipping into the specialized role attorney’s are trained for, a real estate broker can facilitate finding shared consensus between egos of entrepreneurs.
+Examples: serving as the social fall guy to ask the embarrassing questions that must be asked, be the one bearing bad news, and generally test waters without risk of implying his clients consent.

-I do not approach engagements as hourly consulting, however fees are roughly of $1000 per 8 hour day of attention - frequently that means a partial day at a location with subsequent follow-up discussions or research.
+I am not currently offering hourly consulting, however, as of Spring 2019, my interest in participation starts at roughly of $1000 per 8 hour day of attention.
+Frequently that means a partial day at a location with subsequent follow-up discussions or research.
 At any given time I am to limit my involvement to a small handful of clients each using my services 10 to 20 times a year: an established rapport and familiarity with client priorities adds the most value and, my satisfaction comes from adding value.
 If it were not for the satisfaction of working with people I respect and enjoy, this rate would be too low.

-all services will be invoiced and billed from my business licensed in both Beverly Hills and as a CA licensed broker.
+all services will be invoiced as a business licensed in both Beverly Hills and as a California Real Estate broker.